freeCodeCamp/guide/pages/docs/javascript/iterate-with-javascript-while-loops/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Iterate with JavaScript While Loops"
+title: "Iterate with JavaScript While Loops"
+parent: "javascript"
 ---

 Another type of JavaScript loop is called a `while loop` because it runs `while` something is true, and stops once that something is no longer true.